prajwalfd/ImageProcessing-using-python/README.md

 Enhance an Image using a Sharpening Filter
 Implement Edge Detection in an image
 Create a new image by morphing 2 images

+*Insert your image and give path.
+I've used "cat_image.jpg"